The General (locomotive): Post-war service

-It had been speculated by some that, after the General had been damaged, the invading Union army restored the engine and operated it.
-However, many historians believe that the engine was left untouched for the remainder of the war.
-The Union army had based its repair shops in Nashville, and there is no evidence to suggest the engine was moved there.
-The United States Military Railroad Service had many new or like-new engines, so they had no need to restore captured ones such as the General.
-The USMRR had often left the damaged equipment of a captured railroad undisturbed, and its records, having listed the General as "captured and returned," further suggest such was the case of the General.

 After the war ended, the General was repaired and continued service on the Western and Atlantic.
 In the 1870s, the General was completely rebuilt, it had received a new pilot, boiler, and other components.
 Most notably, its three dome configuration was reduced to two domes, and its Radley-Hunter style balloon stack was replaced with a diamond stack, as the engine had been converted to burn coal.
 Indeed, the rebuilt engine had little resemblance to its original form.

 Before the Civil War, most railways in the south, including the W&A, did not give their engines numbers.
 Rather, they were simply named, such as the General.
 When the railroad began numbering engines after the war, the General was the 39th engine to be acquired by the road, and was numbered accordingly.
 Locomotives came and went as years progressed, and by 1880, a renumbering was necessary.
 At this time, the General was given the number "3," being the third oldest engine that the railroad had at the time.
 The engine continues to carry this number today.

 In the mid-1880s, the Atlanta and Florida Railroad began construction.
 During this time, the W&A had a locomotive surplus after buying several more modern engines, so they leased the General to the A&F from 1887 to 1888 to assist in construction.